 - Use meta descriptions.
 A meta description is the text that appears in the search results under your title tag.
 It should provide a brief summary of the website and is approximately 160 characters long.
 Meta descriptions do not play a key role in Google’s search engine ranking.
 However, they should not be dismissed because they play an important part in influencing the click-throughs to your website.
 And the higher the click-through rate, the more positive the impact on your page’s rank.

 - Add alt text to all of your images.
 Alt text is the text used to describe an image and it is important for a number of reasons.
 First, if an image fails to load the alt text will be displayed in its place.
 This means that those visiting your website will be able to understand what is meant to be there, even though they can’t see it.
 Second, search engines find it easy to understand the text copy on your website, but they struggle to understand images.
-But with the help of alt text, you can describe to the search engines what your image is showing which will help show your website in image searches.
+But with the help of alt text, you can describe to the search engines what your image is showing, which will help show your website in image searches.

 You’ve got to start viewing your website as an experience for its visitors.

-If your business doesn’t have a physical location, then your website is the replacement for that—and it must be just as clean, comfortable and welcoming as your store or office would be.
+If your business doesn’t have a physical location, then your website is the replacement for that — and it must be just as clean, comfortable and welcoming as your store or office would be.
 Even if you do have a physical location, your website must act as a stand-in for that when people can’t be there in person.

 Yes, it really is that important.

-If you know you need more support when it comes to website design and function then join us in the Fempire Academy, check out our trainings and start to feel supported on your entrepreneurs journey.
+And if you know you need more support when it comes to website design and function then join us in the Fempire Academy, check out our trainings and start to feel supported on your entrepreneurs journey.
 We’re all waiting inside to help you thrive.

 Marnie LeFevre is the Founder of Fempire.
 She is also a #1 bestselling author and marketing expert who has made it her mission to support women to achieve the success they deserve and to lead with confidence.
 She believes women can achieve anything with the right support and a sisterhood to back them up.